Načeradec: Geography

 Načeradec is located about 25 km southeast of Benešov and 56 km southeast of Prague.
-Most of the municipal territory lies in the Křemešník Highlands, the northwestern part lies in the Vlašim Uplands.
+Most of the municipal territory lies in the Křemešník Highlands.
+The northwestern part lies in the Vlašim Uplands and extends into the Blaník Protected Landscape Area.
+The highest point is the hill Řísnický vrch at 689 m above sea level.

 History

 The first written mention of Načeradec is from 1184.

-Until 1918, Načeradec (previously Natscheradetz) was part of the Austrian monarchy (Austria side after the compromise of 1867), in the Beneschau bei Prag – Benešov district, one of the 94 Bezirkshauptmannschaften in Bohemia.
+Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

 The Romanesque part of the Church of Saints Peter and Paul is from around 1120.
 Next to the church stands as a remnant of the church fortifications an old bastion from 1278, which is transformed into a bell tower.
 The bell in the bell tower is from 1512.
-There is also one of the rarest Czech sights, the Načeradský Missal from the 13th century.
+There is also one the rare Načeradec Missal from the 13th century.

 Other sights include a Baroque castle from 1734, a town hall from 1738, and 13 chapels of the Stations of the Cross.